cuckoosandbox/cuckoo/README.rst

 If you want to contribute to development, report a bug, make a feature request or ask a question, please first take a look at our `community guidelines`_.
-For development, please also take a look at the `contribution requirements`_.
 Make sure you check our existing Issues and Pull Requests and that you join our `IRC or Slack channel <https://cuckoosandbox.org/discussion>`_.